oballinger/face-network/docs/index.rst

 Face-Network Documentation
 ========================================

-Given a large volume of images of people, this tool generates a social network graph based on co-appearance in images.
+Given a large volume of images of people, this tool uses artificial intelligence to generate a social network graph based on co-appearance in images.
 This is accomplished in three steps:

 .. toctree::
    :maxdepth: 1